 Isla Holbox is considered an incredible place to learn how to kiteboard, due to its combination of shallow and calm water, and enough wind to learn how to ride (especially in the winter).

 When Jeremy spoke with the kiteboarding school out of curiosity, they stated that they required you to take 3 days of lessons or more, because it generally took 3 days to learn how to stand up properly.
-If this is something that you want to try, don’t leave it until your last day on the island!
+If this is one of the things you want to do on Isla Holbox, don’t leave it until your last day on the island!

 … By foot